Aman-Rimsan/SoftwareDesignProject/docs/ProjectDeliverables.md

 - Opaque Box: testing from the end-user’s perspective.
 - Created test cases using a consistent structure: Each test includes inputs and expected outcomes.
 - Mapped tests to system requirements and user stories, ensuring all critical features were tested, including high-risk areas like CSV file operations and edge cases.

+Moving forware, we are now ready to proceed confidently into the next development phase.
+Our focus will shift toward enhancing the user experience, expanding functionality, and refining any weak areas identified through testing.